HunorMarton/svg-tutorial/src/content/svg/quadratic-bezier.md

 ---
+day: 11
-title: "Day 11: How to Draw Quadratic Bézier Curves with SVG"
+title: How to Draw Quadratic Bézier Curves with SVG
 component: ThreeWithCurves
 description: In this example we draw a Tree with SVG and learn how to draw quadratic bézier curces.
-image: quadratic-bezier
+id: quadratic-bezier
 previous:
   title: Snowman
   link: snowman